Coronavirus (COVID-19) course information

 Academic year dates: Full-time course: 11 September 2020 - July 2023

-Work placements: If, towards the end of the first year you have been assessed as ' ready to practice', you will begin to work on a counselling placement alongside your college studies at the start of the Year Two programme.
+Work placements: Provided that towards the end of the first year you have been assessed as ' ready to practice', you will begin to work on a counselling placement alongside your college studies at the start of the Year Two programme.
 Evidence and experience of competence to practice with clients rather than just with your peers in training sessions – is an essential part of your training.
 Placement experiences also accelerate and deepen your professional learning and understanding, and serve to increase your employability.

-- Applicants must have successfully completed and passed a recognised Level 2 Certificate and/or a Level 3 Certificate in Counselling Skills and Theory prior to applying for the Degree.
+- Applicants must have successfully completed and passed a recognised Level 2 Certificate in Counselling Skills and/or a Level 3 Certificate in Counselling Skills and Theory prior to applying for the Degree.

 - Four GCSEs, to include Mathematics and English at grade C/4 or above.